quic-mtuttle/aimet/Docs/quantsim/advanced.rst

 storage space than Blockwise quantization encodings, due to the fact that floating point encoding scales are stored per channel, and only low bitwidth integer scale expansion factors need to be stored in a per block fashion.

-LPBQ quantization is supported as part of the :class:`aimet_torch.v2.quantization.affine.GroupedBlockQuantizeDequantize` class.
+LPBQ quantization is supported as part of the :class:`aimet_torch.quantization.affine.GroupedBlockQuantizeDequantize` class.

 In addition to the block_size argument described in the Blockwise Quantization section, LPBQ introduces two new arguments: